Risk-averse design of tall buildings for uncertain wind conditions: Adaptive stochastic optimization algorithm

 Each time the CAD building geometry or incidence angle $\theta$ is changed, the background CFD mesh is remeshed (cf. \Cref{fig:MeshDetails}) to capture the new geometry and create the new body-fitted mesh.
 Samples of the objective function, $J_i(\mathcal{Z}_k)$, are obtained by simulating the wind flow around the building in Kratos multiphysics \cite{dadvand2010object} (cf. \Cref{fig:WindSnapshots}).
 These 3D CFD simulations are expensive so an adaptive sampling strategy (i.e., \Cref{alg:AdaptiveSampling}) is adopted to reduce the number of samples as much as possible.

-A finite-difference approach is used to estimate the gradients $\nabla J_i(\mathcal{Z}_k)$.
+Finite differences are used to estimate the gradients $\nabla J_i(\mathcal{Z}_k)$.
 Since the number of design parameters is low, the additional work required to estimate these gradients is not prohibitive.
 Once $\nabla J_i(\mathcal{Z}_k)$ is computed, it is used to update the design via the stochastic gradient descent update rule~\cref{eq:SGD}.
 The optimization algorithm requires multiple iterations until it converges to the final design.
 A relative tolerance of 0.01 is chosen to assess convergence of the algorithm.

+\begin{remark} We used finite differences to estimate the gradients of the time-average quanity $J_i(\mathcal{Z}_k) = \frac{1}{T} \int_{T_1}^{T_1+T} (M_{\mathcal{Z}}(t,\bxi_i) - s)_+ \dd t$ in part because the associated adjoint problem is mathematically unstable at high Reynolds numbers~\cite{lea2000sensitivity,wang2013drag}.
+A more conventional workflow would involve an adjoint-based method or algorithmic differentiation to estimate the gradients $\nabla J_i(\mathcal{Z}_k)$.
+Unfortunately, the development of stable and efficient sensitivity methods for turbulent flows remains an open research topic \cite{blonigan2018least,chandramoorthy2019feasibility,chandramoorthy2021probability}. \end{remark}